 Estate planning – Owners can make gifts of retained interest to family and prepare for estate tax burdens at a time when a company’s value is depressed by leverage.

-ESOP – A liquidity alternative – Employee stock ownership plans offer privately-held companies and family businesses a tax-efficient, liquidity opportunity.
+ESOP – a liquidity alternative – Employee stock ownership plans offer privately-held companies and family businesses a tax-efficient, liquidity opportunity.
 A company’s stock is sold to an employee trust at a fair market valuation.
 The transaction is funded through commercial and/or seller financing (often without personal guarantees) and paid-off with pre-tax corporate cash flow.
 This frees owners’ capital and carries a host of other advantages.

 Tax incentives – Selling shareholders can defer capital gains taxes on the proceeds, while their companies can deduct the sale value to reduce taxable income and potentially eliminate income taxes altogether.

-Continuity – Post-transaction, a company’s board continues operating the business, while selling shareholders often maintain meaningful roles.
+Continuity –Post-transaction, a company’s board continues operating the business, while selling shareholders often maintain meaningful roles.

 Workforce benefits – Employees gain a unique retirement benefit in the form of stock allocations.